Amazon behavioral interview (questions, method, and prep)

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.”

-These questions are all about empathy.
+Empathy is important in all customer obsession questions.
 Interviewers want to see that you understand the consequences that every decision has on customer experience.
 You need to know who the customer is as well as their underlying needs.

 Example behavioral questions asked at Amazon: Customer obsession